Thoreme

 • You can play on the choice of the tool, the wearing time, the distribution over the 24 hours.

-• It is very rare to date, but it happens that for some, this method does not work.
-The heat is not enough, a recurring discomfort does not stop etc..
+• It's still very rare, but for some people this method just doesn't work.
+Body heat isn't enough, a recurring discomfort doesn't stop, and so on.
 In this case, turn to another method and contact the thoreme team.

 Contraceptive threshold reached :